Rapiers, Cutlasses, Katanas, Laser Blades, whatever. At times, a goodie and a baddie just have to have a one-on-one fight, with Swords.

 A similar trope results when two characters choose to battle each other with their bare hands, for absolutely no reason at all.
 Even if one of them (usually the hero) has a gun, he will throw it away, preferring the visceral satisfaction (and added chance of failure) of beating his rival's face in.
 Again, this has no practical value in nearly all cases.

 Unfortunately, even when use of swords is justified, it is usually done unrealistically.
-As a result of choreography safety guidelines (that minimize hazard to actors) as well as a dismissive attitude toward earlier weapons (going back to late 19th century fencers), these factors led to a wide acceptance of the unrealistic image of swordplay.
-The weight and lack of handiness of these heavy swords was grossly exaggerated and swordplay depicted as a slow and ponderous affair where raw strength is the deciding factor.
+Rule of Cool fight-choreography, and safety guidelines that minimize hazard to actors have led to a wide acceptance of the unrealistic image of swordplay.

 Mobile suits in Gundam, in addition to their gun and missile armaments, are usually also equipped with some type of sword, usually an energy saber.
 At the end of the original series, the main character Amuro Ray and his rival Char Aznable had an honest sword (rather rapier) fight in the middle of the collapsing A Baoa Qu.